 At Legacy Wealth Management we encourage the use of Dave Ramsey’s 7 baby steps to eliminate debt from your life and build wealth.
 Debt Management companies are a growing business and they are out to make a profit and most don’t care about your credit along the way.
 There is no silver bullet to eliminating debt.
 As Dave Ramsey says it is 80% behavior and 20% head knowledge.
 We can help with the 20% head knowledge by setting up a plan in line with the debt snowball approach and then encourage you to perform on the remaining 80% behavior.
 We will be your coach and support to meet your goal of eliminating debt from your life.

-Legacy Wealth Management, LLC is a registered investment advisor with the States of Arizona, Florida, Idaho, Maryland, Michigan, Texas and Washington.
+Legacy Wealth Management, LLC is a registered investment advisor with the States of Arizona, Florida, Idaho, Maryland, Michigan, Texas, Utah and Washington.
 The firm transacts business in states where it is properly registered or is excluded or exempted from registration requirements.
 Registration as an investment advisor does not constitute an endorsement of the firm by securities regulators, nor does it indicate that an advisor has attained a particular level of skill or ability.
 No investment strategy can guarantee positive returns.
 All investment strategies have the potential for profit or loss.
 The Information contained in Legacy Wealth Management's marketing materials should neither be construed as a provision of personalized investment advice nor as a guarantee that a certain level of results will be achieved.
 The links on our webpages are believed to be reliable; however, we cannot guarantee their accuracy.
 By clicking on a link, you understand that you may be leaving this site.
 The information presented on linked websites is for informational uses only.
 Any opinions or recommendations expressed therein are solely those of the third party information providers and are not the opinions or recommendations of Legacy Wealth Management.
 No endorsement of third party products, services or information is expressed or implied by any information, material or content referred to or included on, or linked from or to this website.
 Under no circumstances should the information be construed as an offer to sell or solicitation of an offer to buy a particular service or product.
 Therefore, your use of this site is provided on an "AS IS" basis, without any warranty of any kind.
 To the full extent permitted under applicable law, Legacy Wealth Management expressly disclaims all warranties of any kind, whether expressed or implied, including but not limited to: implied warranties of merchantability, accuracy, fitness for a particular purpose and non-infringement.